Welcome! This is the blog version of the Transportation Communications Newsletter, which has been published since 1998. You'll find it online at

 1820 **190th anniversary** The HMS Beagle, best known for transporting Charles Darwin on his survey journey, was launched.

 I've been the editor of the TCN since 1998.
-In addition I've been a traffic reporter in New York City, the voice of Newark Liberty International Airport and JFK Airport's AirTrain along with the NYC subway's "next train" system.
+In addition I was a traffic reporter in New York City, the voice of the AirTrain at Newark airport along with PATCO and the NYC subway's "next train" system.
 Editor of Transportation Radio (www.TransportationRadio.com).
 Host of ITE Talks Transportation podcast.